-A magical three-headed, snake commonly reaching a length of 6 – 7 feet, colored livid orange with black banding; native to Burkina Faso, where several forests are designated as preserves for its sole use.
-The runespoor is unique among known magical beasts for producing its eggs through its mouths (FB).
+The Runespoor is a magical three-headed snake commonly reaching a length of six to seven feet and colored livid orange with black banding.
+It is native to Burkina Faso, where several forests are designated as preserves for its sole use.
+The Runespoor is unique among known magical beasts for producing its eggs through its mouths (FB).

 "rune" one of the alternate meanings of this word in English is 'an incantation, a charm, esp. one denoted by magic or cryptic signs; a magic word' [NSOED]